Third-Country Nationals

 Long-term Visa for Foreigners in the Czech Republic

-Submit the application for a long-term visa in person at the relevant diplomatic mission of the Czech Republic abroad.
-Bear in mind that you may be invited for an interview during which your plans will be verified.
-When applying for a long-term visa to the Czech Republic for a period over 90 days, you need to bring your passport, 1 photo (unless photos are taken at the office), a document proving accommodation arrangement in the CR, and a proof of substantial funds for the stay in the CR.
-You also need to bring a document confirming the purpose of your stay in the Czech Republic (it can be a confirmation of study, a trade licence or an invitation etc.), a travel document, a confirmation of accommodation and sufficient funds.
-For more information about the purpuse of stay and how to prove it, see the website of the Ministry of the Interior.
-An extract from criminal records and other documents may be requested as well.
+You must submit your application for a long-term visa in person at the relevant diplomatic mission of the Czech Republic abroad.
+Please note that you may be invited to an interview during which the purpose and circumstances of your stay will be verified.
+When applying for a long-term visa to the Czech Republic for a stay exceeding 90 days, you are required to submit the following documents: a valid passport, one photograph (unless photographs are taken at the office), a document proving accommodation in the Czech Republic, proof of sufficient financial means for your stay, and a document confirming the purpose of your stay in the Czech Republic (such as confirmation of studies, a trade licence, or an invitation).
+For detailed information on acceptable purposes of stay and the required supporting documents, please consult the Official Information Portal for Foreigners of the Ministry of the Interior of the Czech Republic.
+An extract from the criminal records and additional documents may also be requested.

-For more information about the long-term Czech visa, the documents you need to submit with the application, the application procedure and visa extension, have a look at the website of the Ministry of the Interior, which is responsible for processing your application.
+For more information on long-term visas, required documents, the application procedure, and visa extensions, please visit the website of the Ministry of the Interior of the Czech Republic, which is responsible for processing long-term visa applications.

 Long-term Residence for Foreigners in the Czech Republic